Left Bundle Branch Block

 What are the symptoms of left bundle branch block?

 In very rare cases, both the right and left bundles become blocked.
 This is a form of complete heart block.
 When this happens, the impulses from the top chambers of the heart do not activate the lower chambers of the heart.
 This can lead to long episodes in which the heart stops.
+The treatment for this would be a pacemaker.

 How is left bundle branch block diagnosed?